agentitive/spellbound/assets/prompt.md

 2. `ls { path, recursive? }`: List files and folders at the given path.
 3. `search { description }`: Search for a file or relevant information by description.
 4. `write { path, contents }`: Write (or overwrite) the given contents into the specified file.
+5. `done`: Indicate that you are done with the task.

 Respond with your thoughts as "## Thought" and your actions as "## Action".
 The next message you receive will contain the results of the previous action.
+Every message you send must contain both "Thought" and "Action" sections.